 2022, 10 Feb.
 01:35

 So far, we’ve hoisted the jib, adjusted halyard tension, and trimmed the sheet so that telltales at the bottom and middle sections stream back well.
 Now it’s time to compare telltales from bottom to top.
 Inequalities are corrected by adjusting the jib fairlead position.

 Figure 3a: The jib fairlead is positioned too far aft, opening the upper leech and spilling air out.
-The upper telltale flutters forward because wind is choked off from that part of the sail.
+The upper telltale flutters forward because the wind is choked off from that part of the sail.
 This is corrected by moving the fairlead forward

 Figure 3a illustrates a sail with its lead too far aft, with the upper sail presented to the wind at too broad an angle.
-Insufficient airflow and turbulence causes the upper windward (red) jib telltale to dance forward while the middle and lowers stream back nicely.
+Insufficient airflow and turbulence cause the upper windward (red) jib telltale to dance forward while the middle and lower stream back nicely.
 The leech is allowed to open up and air spills out of the sail aloft.
 The loss of air pressure decreases left and drive, slowing the boat down.